WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 # Microsoft Mobile ARM64 Windows Driver pack
 ## For Lumia 950 (incomplete), Lumia 950 XL, RX-130/id310-1 (EB0.X/EB1.X/EB2.X)

 This pack is a work in progress and may be getting updates at a later time.

-## Disclaimers and end of user license agreement
+## Copryright, License, Disclaimers and end of user license agreement

+**Below notice must be present in all redistributed portions of this software**

 - By installing this driver pack, you agree that any damage done to your phone or any loss of data is your entire responsability and we cannot be taken responsible for data loss if it ever happens.